 Handling Difficult Conversations

 How do you respond to conflict?
-Do you head for the hills, go to war or give in?
+Do you head for the hills, go to war or cave in under pressure?
 Uncover the secrets great leaders use for responding to employee performance problems immediately, comfortably and with assurance.
 As a supervisor or manager, there is a good chance that you are putting off a difficult conversation with someone.
 Learn to handle these situations with prompt and responsible performance feedback.

 Benefits and Learning Outcomes